 I probably say this in every article I write, but I will say it again – think of keywords research as the stem cell from your your future success depends on.
 If you create a weak cell, you will most probably never get to the top of the mountain, but if you get this one right, you will make it rain for sure.

-Now, performing keywords research for Bing ads is a bit different from performing keywords research for, say, a website and there are a lot of ways to do it.
+Now, performing keywords research for Bing ads is a bit different from performing keywords research for, say, a website using SEMrush or KeySearch (our tutorial and review) and there are a lot of ways to do it.
 I will not go through each of them logically, but I will tell you how we do it, which is what I think is the best way.
 Here we go.

 The first thing you want to do is to go to Google’s Keyword Planner and get some keyword ideas.
 Yes, Google’s Keyword Planner – there’s no mistake here.
 So just go there and get some ideas for the keyword “paleo diet”.
 Now, I want you to look through the “Keyword ideas” tab, but do not take into consideration anything besides the keyword itself.
 Just find the ones that sound relevant to the product we chose in the section above and add them to the new text file you created.